 Large file size - 30 MB

-The purpose of this project is to develop a vision to re-establish Jasper Avenue as the main street of Edmonton, making it a place all Edmontonians can be proud of as well as a symbol of the vitality of the downtown and Edmonton as a whole.
+Jasper Avenue New Vision intends to re-establish Jasper Avenue as Edmonton’s main street, making it a place all Edmontonians can be proud of, as well as a symbol of the vitality of the downtown and Edmonton as a whole.

-The result is a final report - Toward a New Vision for Jasper Avenue (30 MB) - containing an inspiring and compelling new vision for Jasper Avenue’s streetscape, as well as a range of important city-building initiatives that will surround it.
+In 2011, the City published a report, Toward a New Vision for Jasper Avenue, which contained an inspiring and compelling new vision for Jasper Avenue’s streetscape, as well as a range of important city-building initiatives that will surround it.

-The underlying principle of this report is that the revitalization of Jasper Avenue’s streetscape can serve as a catalyst for private sector reinvestment, continued renewal and positive change in the corridor.
+The underlying principle of this report is that the revitalization of Jasper Avenue’s streetscape can serve as a catalyst for private sector reinvestment, continued renewal, and positive change throughout the corridor.